fishcus/KAP-manual/en/auto_modeling/README.md

 ## Introduction

 Auto-Modeling has been supported since Kyligence Enterprise 3.0.
 The system will create models automatically based on SQL statements.
-It is very useful to accelerate historical queires, which greatly improves efficiency of model building and query execution.
+It is very useful to accelerate historical queries, which greatly improves efficiency of model building and query execution.

 It takes four steps to accomplish Auto-Modeling: